 Deep breathing, meditation, and muscle relaxation are powerful antidotes to anxiety, panic, and fear.
 Learn some of these and add them into you toolkit of coping strategies.

 Tip-3 Challenge Negative thoughts

-You are a good person, better than the God in the bible.
+You are a good person, better than the God described within the bible who indulged in genocide and promoted slavery as a good idea.
 Stand up and challenge the archaic ideas that seek to dominate you, and instead dominate them.
 Ponder over the observation that god, as described in the bible has slaughtered on a whim and on an industrial scale many innocent people.
 Come to appreciate that you are morally far better than that and would not choose to behave like that.